 Our alumni are in demand and prosper in some of the world’s most prestigious organisations, progressing to senior positions and making a difference in business, industry and for society across the globe.

-Of all the postgraduate students in the UK, 47% study for their MSc in Aerospace Engineering at Cranfield, 24% study for their MSc in Automotive Engineering and 16% study for their MSc in Production and Manufacturing.
-The Research Excellence Framework classes 81% of our research as world-leading or internationally excellent.
+Of all the postgraduate students in the UK, over half study for their MSc in aerospace engineering at Cranfield, 28% study for their MSc in automotive engineering and 15% study for their MSc in production and manufacturing.
+The Research Excellence Framework classes 88% of our research as world-leading or internationally excellent.

 A unique learning environment

-Our staff-to-student ratio – 5:1 – is one of the best of any university in the world.
+Our staff-to-student ratio of 8:1 is one of the best of any university in the UK.
 Our students tell us that our hands-on, practical approach, our specialist focus and the depth and excellence of our education, research and industry links are what attracts them here.

 A mature, postgraduate environment, world-class, industry-scale facilities, our passionate teams of academics and a community of like-minded students from more than 100 countries, combine to make Cranfield a unique place to learn.